wez/wezterm/docs/config/lua/keyassignment/QuickSelectArgs.md

 * `patterns` - if present, completely overrides the normal set of patterns and uses only the patterns specified
 * `alphabet` - if present, this alphabet is used instead of [quick_select_alphabet](../config/quick_select_alphabet.md)
 * `action` - if present, this key assignment action is performed as if by [window:perform_action](../window/perform_action.md) when an item is selected.
 The normal clipboard action is NOT performed in this case.
+* `label` - if present, replaces the string `"copy"` that is shown at the bottom of the overlay; you can use this to indicate which action will happen if you are using `action`.

 Here's an example that shows how to trigger some lua code to operate on the quick-selected text, instead of copying it to the clipboard.
 Here, we open